 Testing/Validation of Design

 Testing will occur in three primary stages.
-First, we will conduct compressed air tests to calculate torque and RPM values as functions of air pressure.
-This testing will be independent of the solar concentration and will be indicative of the turbine’s performance.
+First, we will conduct compressed air tests to calculate torque and RPM values as air pressure functions.
+This testing will be independent of the solar concentration and indicate the turbine’s performance.
 Next, the team will conduct prolonged steam testing to evaluate long-term concerns such as warping in the turbine.
-Finally, steam testing with alternator and battery will be conducted to ensure system is closed and to gauge the net power output.
+Finally, steam testing with the alternator and battery will ensure the system is closed and gauge the net power output.

 Additional plant Research:

-Olives, grapes, wheat, barley, peppers, dates, peppers, and potatoes are the main produce grown in Northern Tunisia.
-Since we are trying to grow the plants indoors, with a system that will allow us to keep the soil fairly moist, I believe we will have a wide range of plants to choose from.
+Olives, grapes, wheat, barley, peppers, dates, peppers, and potatoes are the primary produce grown in Northern Tunisia.
+Since we are trying to grow the plants indoors, with a system that will allow us to keep the soil moderately moist, I believe we will have a wide range of plants to choose from.

-Barley is great at preventing soil erosion, suppressing weeds, “scavenging” for excess nutrients and adding organic matter to the soil.
-Barley is also widely mixed with other crops due to its ability to serve as topsoil and protect the plants with which it grows during periods of drought.
-Barley doesn’t grow well in soil that is waterlogged, and actually seems to do very well on light, droughty soil with a higher sand and clay content.
+Barley is excellent at preventing soil erosion, suppressing weeds, “scavenging” for excess nutrients, and adding organic matter to the soil.
+Barley is also widely mixed with other crops because it can serve as topsoil and protect the plants with which it grows during drought.
+Barley doesn’t grow well in waterlogged soil and seems to do very well on light, droughty earth with a higher sand and clay content.
 Its roots can grow to be up to 6.5 feet deep.
-Barley prefers a soil with a pH range from 6.5-7.5.
+Barley prefers soil with a pH range from 6.5-7.5.

-- Intercropping barley with increase the amount of N absorbed by barley and returned to the soil in barley residue.
-Also shows increased amounts of P and K recycling.
+- Intercropping barley increases the amount of N absorbed by barley and returned to the soil in barley residue.
+It also shows increased amounts of P and K recycling.